Links on SoundGuys may earn us a commission. Learn more.

 The bass throughout the song Cafe Amarillo – Jonathan Wilson Remix was strong enough to keep my head thumping without masking of the vocals, which aren’t masked or overpowered by other nearby notes.
 The somewhat quiet guitar that plays in the background of the chorus during the song Omaha by Toro y Moi is clear and easy to distinguish, even with all the other instrumentation going on.

 The earbuds reproduce accurate lows and mids, which is great for all genres of music.

 The one thing that I wasn’t a huge fan of with these earbuds was the highs which have a bit of emphasis to them which I feel might have been to make up for the lack of clarity in the highs.
 Hi-hats and cymbals consistently came in and out depending on what else was going on in the song.
 While they’re audible they weren’t super easy to pick out among a lot of instruments.

 If you’re in the market for an affordable pair of active noise cancelling earbuds, these should definitely be on your shortlist.
-One thing I haven’t mentioned yet is the price, and at $149 USD I feel like these are a great deal.
-The only factor that’s probably going to hold people back from getting these is the neckband design, but if you don’t mind not having the newest true wireless form factor: then these are a great pair of buds that’s hard to beat.
-They’re comfortable, versatile, sound great, and have some solid active noise cancelling for when you’re in a noisy environment.
-On top of that they have a decent battery life that should easily last you through the day and they also have a great microphone that could come in handy for conference calls or just speaking on the phone.
-If you’re not a fan of true wireless earbuds but want something a little more portable than some of the more popular over-ear headphones I think the 1More Dual Driver ANC Pro earbuds are for you.
+They’re comfortable, have decent battery life, sound great, and have some solid active noise cancelling for when you’re in a noisy environment.
+If you’re not a fan of true wireless earbuds but want something a little more portable than some of the more popular over-ear headphones I think the 1MORE Dual Driver ANC Pro earbuds are for you.